 Risks Most Associated with GMO Foods

-The Austrian Health Ministers reported in 2008, that their own research indicated that fertility rates have suffered dramatically due to GMO exposure, as have the health of the human immune system.
+The Austrian Health Ministers reported in 2008, that their own research indicated that fertility rates have suffered dramatically due to GMO exposure, as has the health of the human immune system.
 Those who regularly ingest GMO foods are more likely to be sick, age faster and have a harder time getting (and staying) pregnant.

-In study after study, the effects of fertility were alarming, claim researchers.
+In study after study, the effects on fertility were alarming, claim researchers.
 In one report, the testicles of some animals actually changed colors from a normal pink to an alarming blue after being fed GMO produced feed.
 In addition, sperm was shown to be altered, resulting in fewer pregnancies overall.
 DNA too has shown alterations after ingesting even the smallest amount of GMO foods.

 But, males are not the only ones being affected by GMOs.
 Female fertility too is under attack.
-Female animals being studied showed an alarming increase in an inability to get pregnant as well as a spike in premature births; low birth weight babies and infant moralities after being fed a regular diet of GMO.
+Female animals being studied showed an alarming increase in an inability to get pregnant as well as a spike in premature births; low birth weight babies and infant mortality after being fed a regular diet of GMO.
 Rats given GMO feed in Europe were shown to give birth to babies that regularly died within weeks of their birth (sometimes as many as 99%), compared to only a 10% mortality rate for those fed regular feed.

 One of the few long-terms studies (there are not many long-term studies done on GMO foods) showed that mice fed GMO corn over a period of 20 weeks had greatly impaired fertility compared to the mice fed non-GMO corn.
 In addition the offspring of the GMO mice also suffered from lower fertility rates.